Proving your Indian Ancestry

 Next a Research Calendar will help keep track of every record source you have searched, when you get further into your Indian Genealogy this will be your most helpful tool.
 Used in conjunction to the Research Extract Form, it will give you a place to record every Roll and Indian Census Census record you have checked.
 A Correspondence Record is also a useful form to have around, helps you keep track of the letters you write and emails you send.

-There are Census forms from 1790 to 1930, I know you are saying I will never need all of those.
-You will need to track the movements of your family as they moved around the country.
-Until 1900 the Federal Census Records will be of little value for Indian families.
-We have a page of Indian Census Records, with more to be added.
+There are Census forms from 1790 to 1940, You need to track the movements of your family as they moved around the country.
+Until 1900 the Federal Census Records will be of little value for Native American families.
+We have a specific page for Indian Census Records online, that should help guide you to the available census for your ancestors tribe.

-Our Tribal listings provide you with information on tribes as they were about 100 years ago, we have also provided you with links to other web pages containing Tribal information.
+Our Tribal listings provide you with information on tribes as they were about 100 years ago, we have also provided you with links to other web pages containing more current tribal information, to include the official Tribe government website.

 North American Indian Tribes is a listing of 400+ tribes, that provide you with information on the original area of tribal home lands, it also shows you other states and locations the tribes were also known to live.